rogerdao/lettuce-wrapped-subtitle-generator/README.md

 Runs using CUDA by default.
 Uses audio to generate subtitles.

+The program is an end-to-end system,
-Supports transcription and generation of subtitles for both English and non-English videos.
+- Supports transcription and generation of subtitles for both English and non-English videos.
-Supports downloaded videos, and URL of videos.
+- Supports downloaded videos, and URL of videos.
+- Can be used for adjacent applications, such as downloading a video, keeping in mind YouTube's compressed audio bitrate, and specifying a audio bitrate suitable to preserve file storage on a local .mp3 playback device

 ## Requirements